-(a) Number of Shares.
+- (a) Number of Shares.
 Subject to adjustment as provided in Section 11, the total number of Shares covered by the Plan shall be 16,000,000 Shares.
-Notwithstanding the foregoing, the aggregate number of Shares available for issuance and/or delivery under the Plan shall be reduced by one Share for each Share delivered in settlement of any Award.

-(b) Reservation of Shares.
+Notwithstanding the foregoing, the aggregate number of Shares available for issuance and/or delivery under the Plan shall be reduced by one Share for each Share delivered in settlement of any Award. - (b) Reservation of Shares.
 The Company will allocate and reserve in each fiscal year a sufficient number of Shares for issuance upon the exercise of Share-based Awards granted under the Plan.
-The Company may, in its discretion, use Shares held in the Treasury or authorized but unissued Shares for the Plan, subject to payment of any required par value.

-(c) Determination of Shares Available for Delivery.
+The Company may, in its discretion, use Shares held in the Treasury or authorized but unissued Shares for the Plan, subject to payment of any required par value. - (c) Determination of Shares Available for Delivery.
 In the event any award of Shares under this Plan is cancelled, forfeited, terminated or otherwise expires ("cancelled") on account of termination of a Participant's employment, failure to meet Performance Objectives, or for any other reason, the Committee may again award the Shares cancelled to an existing or new Participant.
 In the event any Shares are tendered or withheld in satisfaction of any tax withholding requirement, such Shares tendered or withheld will not be available again under the Plan.
 Shares subject to Acquisition Awards shall not reduce the maximum number of Shares available for delivery under the Plan.
-If any Option is exercised by tendering Shares, either actually or by proof of ownership, to the Company as full or partial payment in connection with the exercise of an Option under this Plan, the full number of Shares available for issuance and/or delivery under the Plan.
-Any Shares that are repurchased by the Company on the open market or in private transactions will not be added to the aggregate number of Shares available for issuance and/or delivery under the Plan.
+If any Option is exercised by tendering Shares, either actually or by proof of ownership, to the Company as full or partial payment in connection with the exercise of an Option under this Plan, the full number of Shares for which the Option is exercised shall be deemed delivered to the Option holder for purposes of determining the maximum number of Shares available for issuance and/or delivery under the Plan.
 Any Shares that are repurchased by the Company on the open market or in private transactions will not be added to the aggregate number of Shares available for issuance and/or delivery under the Plan, even if the aggregate price paid for such repurchased Shares does not exceed the cumulative amount received in cash by the Company for the exercise of Options or issuance of Awards granted under the Plan.
-The full number of Shares available for delivery under the Plan.
-Shares that be deemed to have been delivered to an SAR holder for purposes of determining the maximum number of Shares available for delivery under the Plan.

-(d) Individual Limits.

-(i) Annual Limits on Awards.
-The maximum number of Shares for which Awards may be granted to a participant under this Plan during any calendar year shall be 1,000,000, subject to adjustment as provided in Section 11.

-(ii) Limit on Incentive Stock Options.
-In no event shall more than 16,000,000 Shares be available for granting Incentive Stock Options.
+The full number of Shares for which an SAR is exercised shall be deemed to have been delivered to an SAR holder for purposes of determining the maximum number of Shares available for delivery under the Plan. - (d) Individual Limits. - (i) Annual Limits on Awards.
+The maximum number of Shares for which Awards may be granted to a participant under this Plan during any calendar year shall be 1,000,000, subject to adjustment as provided in Section 11. - (ii) Limit on Incentive Stock Options.
+In no event shall more than 16,000,000 Shares be available for granting Incentive Stock Options. - C-3 PROXY STATEMENT FOR EMERSON 2024 ANNUAL MEETING OF SHAREHOLDERS